Skip To Content

 • Don’t move the camera when you push the shutter button.
 You can also set the camera on a 10-second timer.

-Lighting ridge black opal
+lighting ridge oval shaped black opal

 Lightning Ridge Black Opal